-I am in my mid 30's and starting to see some aging in my skin.
+Dr. Bailey, I am in my mid-30's and starting to see some aging in my skin.
 Also, I have rosacea and my skin is very sensitive/reactive.
 Is it possible for me to use an exfoliator to remove facial dead skin, which is making my face look dull and dry?
-Also, would using a buf puf with my facial cleanser be too harsh?
+Also, would using an Exfoliating Sponge with my facial cleanser be too harsh?

 Thank you for your time, Ames

 Rosacea makes skin very sensitive, which you've noticed!
 That said, I'm often able to help my rosacea patients find anti-aging skin care options and create an effective anti-aging skin care program that works with their rosacea.
-Gentle exfoliation with something like a Gentle Facial Buf Puf is one of the options I use for my rosacea patients.
-Because rosacea skin is so easily triggered it's important to use only the gentlest pressure and a very mild cleanser with the Facial Buf Puf.
-I like the Buf Puf used in the morning so that a person can enjoy the bright, exfoliated skin texture during the day.
-My rosacea patients may only be able to use the Buf Puf twice a week, but that's still a nice exfoliation to remove the dull dead cells.
+Gentle exfoliation with something like an Exfoliating Facial Sponge is one of the options I use for my rosacea patients.
+It is not my top choice because rosacea skin is so easily triggered by even the gentlest pressure.
+I prefer to brighten dull rosacea-prone skin with retinol or another retinoid.

 Each patient's skin is unique and I customize the approach based on what they can tolerate.
 Rosacea is easy to provoke and so there is no way to predict how a person will do.
 I of course can't say if your skin would tolerate this anti aging options and I recommend that you see a dermatologist for specific recommendations and treatments.